Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Introduction

 \section{Introduction}

-Time-series data analytics using deep neural networks \cite{ismail2019deep} enable many real-world applications in health-care \citep{tripathy2018use}, finance \citep{yang2021novel}, smart grids \citep{zheng2017wide}, and intrusion detection \citep{kim2017method}.
-However, safe and reliable deployment of such machine learning (ML) systems require the ability to detect time-series data which does not follow the distribution of training data, aka in-distribution (ID).
+Time-series data analytics using deep neural networks \cite{ismail2019deep} enable many real-world applications in health-care \citep{tripathy2018use}, finance \citep{yang2021novel}, smart grids \citep{zheng2017wide}, energy management \cite{EM1,EM2}, and intrusion detection \citep{kim2017method}.
+However, safe and reliable deployment of such machine learning (ML) systems require robust models \cite{TCAD,JAIR,ICCAD,TPAMI,AAAI2022}, uncertainty quantification \cite{NCP,PRCP}, and the ability to detect time-series data which do not follow the distribution of training data, aka in-distribution (ID).
+For example, a circumstantial event for an epilepsy patient or a sudden surge in a smart grid branch result in sensor readings which deviate from the training distribution.
 This task is referred to as out-of-distribution (OOD) detection.
 If the ML model encounters OOD inputs, it can output wrong predictions with high confidence.
-For example, a circumstantial event for an epilepsy patient or a sudden surge in a smart grid branch result in sensor readings which deviate from the training distribution.
 Another important application of OOD detection for the time-series domain is synthetic data generation.
 Many time-series applications suffer from limited or imbalanced data, which motivates methods to generate synthetic data \citep{smith2020conditional}.
 A key challenge is to automatically assess the validity of synthetic data, which can be alleviated using accurate OOD detectors.

 There is a growing body of work on OOD detection for the image domain \citep{hendrycks2017baseline,liu2020energy,liang2017enhancing,xiao2020regret,YY2020roblocallip,cao2020benchmark} and other types of data such as genomic sequences \citep{jie2019likelihood}.
-These methods can be categorized into \begin{itemize} \item Supervised methods which fine-tune the ML system or perform specific training to distinguish examples from ID and OOD. \item Unsupervised methods which employ Deep Generative Models (DGMs) or unlabeled data to perform OOD detection. \end{itemize}
+These methods can be categorized into \begin{itemize} \item Supervised methods which fine-tune the ML system or perform specific training to distinguish examples from ID and OOD. \item Unsupervised methods which employ Deep Generative Models (DGMs) on unlabeled data to perform OOD detection. \end{itemize}